-An ecosystem is the term used for an environment including all the living plants and animals and the non-living aspects such as water, soil and air in the environment around them.
-Ecology is the study of how plants and animals interact with and are affected by their environment is called Ecology.
+An ecosystem is the term for a community of living plants and animals which interact with non-living elements such as water, soil and air in the environment around them.
+Ecology is the study of how plants and animals are affected by their environment.

-The shellfish in Lough Foyle and Carlingford Lough are part of an ecosystem which includes the waters of the estuary, the weather in that region and the seabed and the many plants and animals that live alongside the shellfish.
+The shellfish in Lough Foyle and Carlingford Lough belong to an ecosystem which includes estuary waters, regional weather, the seabed, and the plants and animals that live alongside the shellfish.

-Many animals and plants live in harmony with each other, some are dependent on others species for food or on seabed habitats for protection.
-Shellfish such as oysters and mussels rely on good water quality and plenty of plankton in the water for food as well as sandy/stony seabed for protection from being washed away by tidal currents.
+Many animals and plants live in harmony with each other.
+Some are dependent on others species and habitats for food or protection.
+Shellfish such as oysters and mussels rely on good water quality and plenty of plankton, as well as sandy or stony seabed for protection.

-The Agency does this by monitoring specific components of the ecosystem such as the water quality, weather conditions, shellfish growth, plankton abundance, and abundance of other wild species.
+We monitor specific parts of the ecosystem such as the water quality, weather conditions, shellfish growth, and the abundance of plankton and other wild species.
 This allows us to determine if the ecosystem is functioning as well as it should be.